 The trustee should submit the fully completed claim form and a certified death certificate.
 A copy of the trust may also be requested.Back to Top »

-What is required if the beneficiary is a minor child?
+What do I need if the beneficiary is a minor child?

-The UTMA (Uniform Transfer to Minors Act) permits disbursement of funds to a minor child without guardianship papers.
+If the benefit amount is under the state UTMA (Uniform Transfer to Minor's Act) limit, the funds may be disbursed to the minor child.
 There are certain guidelines and limitations determined by each state regarding disbursement of funds to a minor under this act.
 Contact New York Life for specific information.Back to Top »

 What is an incontestable claim?

 A claim is considered incontestable when the insured's death occurs two years or more after the insurance date or reinstatement date.Back to Top »

 New York Life will issue a check to the beneficiary's address provided on the claim form.Back to Top »